Additional Voluntary Contributions (AVCs)

 Pension Account

-Each Scheme year the amount of pension you have built up during the year is worked out and this amount is added into your active pension account.
+Each Scheme year the amount of pension you have built up during the year is worked out and added into your active pension account.
 Adjustments may be made to your account during the Scheme year because of:

 Your account is revalued in the April following the end of each Scheme year to take account of the cost of living.
 This adjustment is carried out in line with the Treasury Revaluation Order index which is the rate of the Consumer Prices Index (CPI).